| Ancient Romans were just as dependent

 possession of a large home did not necessarily mean that its

+owners had a great deal of privacy.
 In addition to the houses themselves, writers such as

 Vitruvius left us with a veritable handbook to architects